 I would get to go on the balcony (I found her up there once on the second floor balcony, happily sitting in a chair on her own, in her dirndl, reading).

-I know I’ll definitely be coming back.
-We’ve come here four or five times now as a family and it’s never enough, and it feels especially poignant while writing this because it’s our last night in Austria.
+I know I’ll definitely be coming back (it’s just me now – no seven-year old anymore so I can stop talking in blue italics).
+My family and I have been coming here four or five times now as a family and it’s never enough, and it feels especially poignant while writing this because it’s our last night in Austria.
 I was saying to my Mum today how reassuring it is that nothing seems to change between each visit, no matter how many years pass: the farmhouse looks identical, our wonderful hostess remains stubbornly unchanged (I have absolutely no idea how old she is but she’s as tough as anything).
 The family here are always welcoming as ever, the mountains are still in the same place (always reassuring), the schnapps is always flowing, and we get to enjoy our favourite haunts all over again.
 It’s like you can just pick up right where you left off.